cmseal/demo/README.md

 # demo
 demo repo for testing if it works?!
+Hopefully closer??